 Having the shape of a thread.

-The narrower pole, or apex, of the valve in genera having the shape of a club.
+The narrower apex, or pole, of a clavate valve.
 Often has a pore field.
-Examples include Didymosphenia, Gomphoneis, and Gomphonema.
+Example genera include Didymosphenia, Gomphoneis, and Gomphonema.

 The siliceous parts of the diatom cell wall.
 Composed of the larger

 and the smaller

 The epitheca overlaps the hypotheca similar to a pill box or Petri dish.
 From Latin for a little piece.

 A tubular process through the valve of some centric diatoms.
 The fultoportula consists of a central tubular process surrounded by two or more satellite pores.
 Externally, the fultoportula appears as either a tube or a simple pore in the valve wall.
 The plural form is fultoportulae.

 Usually associated with the secretion of §-chitin to maintain buoyancy in the plankton.